stakater/Reloader/README.md

     memory: 128Mi
 ```

-Reloader can be configured to ignore the resources `secrets` and `configmaps` by passing the following arguments (`spec.template.spec.containers.args`) to its container :
+Reloader can be configured to ignore the resources `secrets` and `configmaps` by passing the following arguments (`spec.template.spec.containers.args`) to its container:

 | Argument                         | Description          |
 |----------------------------------|----------------------|